-UW Information Technology provides resources for students, faculty and staff to develop technology skills through free walk-in computing workshops and access to internal online curriculum and Microsoft ITAcademy.
+UW Information Technology provides resources for students, faculty and staff to develop technology skills through free walk-in computing workshops and access to internal online curriculum.
 Paid custom workshops for faculty and staff professional development are also available.

 Computing workshops scheduled by instructors are offered quarterly at no charge.

 Walk-in workshops are designed and taught by our student instructors and are offered in a fun, casual atmosphere.
 To attend, you will need a current student, staff or faculty UW NetID.
 Registration is optional.
 However, if a workshop fills, seating preference will be given to registered participants.

 Custom workshops are available upon request.
 Custom workshops for Canvas, Tegrity and Catalyst are offered free of charge.
 Other custom workshops are free only to courses in the UW Time Schedule and to student groups.

 Interested faculty and staff groups may arrange a custom workshop for a fee.